orrholly/mHealth-Team-Manual/Agile, Scrum (and Jira).md

 What??
 That makes it clear as mud.
 Yea, we know.
 Welcome to the world of tech documentation.
 So, let's break it down to the parts of Scrum we currently practice at NYU mHealth:
 - [Sprint](The Weekly Sprint Meeting.md): Currently, our sprints last one week (Tuesday to Tuesday).
 A Sprint ideally is the tasks Tom (product owner) has identified as a priority to get a accomplished during that week.
 Of course things change and come up - but we try to focus on this list during the Sprint.
-- [The Weekly Sprint Planning Meeting](The Weekly Sprint Meeting.md): This is where the staff plans the next weeks Sprint.
+- [The Weekly Sprint Planning Meeting](The Weekly Sprint Meeting.md): This is where the staff plans the next week's Sprint.
 - [Scrum Board](https://confluence.atlassian.com/agile/jira-agile-user-s-guide/using-a-board): This is a tool we use in Jira to see what we are working on in the current Sprint.
 The sprint tasks are organized in three sections: To Do, In Progress, Done.
 - [Backlog](https://confluence.atlassian.com/agile/jira-agile-user-s-guide/using-a-board/using-the-backlog): Tasks we have identified that are not part of the current Sprint.
 Think of it as our TODO list for later!